 The Condit Dam on the White Salmon River prevented the passage of fish and other aquatic wildlife since it was constructed in 1913.
-Since its removal in October of 2011, native fish species and kayakers have recolonized upstream of where the dam once stood.
-Photos by Ben Knight designations should include the Green River, Cispus River, Wind River, Lewis River, and East Fork Lewis River.
+Since its removal in Secember of 2012, native fish species have recolonized upstream of where the dam once stood.
+Photos by Ben Knight

+• Expansion of Wild and Scenic River designations should include the Green River, Cispus River, Wind River, Lewis River, and East Fork Lewis River.
 These rivers, as well as some of their tributaries, have been evaluated by the Gifford Pinchot National Forest and found to be eligible for inclusion in the National Wild and Scenic River System.
 These proposed Wild and Scenic Rivers are often already managed to maintain their outstanding recreational, fisheries, historical, cultural, geological, and scenic values.
 However, we believe it is important to permanently protect these values from harmful management and development activities via their Congressional designation as Wild and Scenic Rivers, especially where these rivers run through non-federal land ownerships.
-This permanent protection would contribute to their long-term resilience in the face of increasing climate change-related stressors.
-This legislative step prohibits dams and other federally-assisted projects that would impair the river's free-flowing character, water quality, or outstanding values.
+This permanent protection would also contribute to their long-term resilience in the face of increasing climate change-related stressors.
+This legislative step also prohibits dams and other federally-assisted projects that would impair the river's free-flowing character, water quality, or outstanding values.
 Wild and Scenic River designation further protects the river and riparian areas from degradation by establishing a protected corridor extending 1/4 mile from the ordinary high water mark on both sides of the river.
 Also, the acreage of the Congressionally-designated corridor can be reallocated to protect connected waterways.
 For example, corridor acreage within already highly protected areas, such as wilderness areas, may more effectively restore connectivity of riparian areas if it is allocated elsewhere.
-These particular rivers are noted for designation because they have outstanding values that could be threatened by disruptive projects.
-Once a river is designated, the resulting management plan for the river would exclude uses that are inconsistent with the maintenance of the river's outstanding and remarka river's outstanding and remarkable values.
+These particular rivers are noted for designation because they have outstanding values that are threatened by current and recent projects.
+Once a river is designated, the resulting management plan for the river would exclude uses that are inconsistent with the maintenance of the river's outstanding and remarkable values.